 All students complete a basic core of courses, which provide an understanding of foods and their nutritional content, the physiological and biochemical portions of nutrients in the body, and the effects of inadequate or excessive intake of nutrients.
 In preparation for these courses, students also complete courses in Physiological Chemistry, Organic Chemistry, Biochemistry, Anatomy and Physiology, and Statistics.

-The nutritional sciences undergraduate program satisfies all the prerequisite courses for the graduate degree option, the Master of Public Health Coordinated Program in Dietetics.
+The Nutritional Sciences Undergraduate Program does satisfy all the prerequisite courses for the graduate degree option, the Master of Public Health Coordinated Program in Dietetics

-This graduate program is accredited by ACEND for both the coursework and internship requirements to take the Registered Dietitian (RD) exam upon successful completion of the Master's program.
+.
+The graduate program is accredited by ACEND for both the coursework and internship requirements to take the RD exam upon successful completion.